|

 them and communicate the results.

 Format: Lectures, discussions, exercises.
-One great

 Registration: Undergraduates should register for